 Dear Your Teen:

 Schools are full of people who care deeply about the well-being of children.
-As such, the vast majority of teachers will respond if they are clearly informed that a bullying issue is occurring in or near their classroom.
+As such, the vast majority of teachers will respond if they are clearly informed that bullying issues is occurring in or near their classroom.
 It’s important, though, to ask for help in a constructive and thoughtful way.
 Confrontation will only exacerbate the problem.
 To this end, one educator shares his thoughts on how best to go about this below.

-Talking to a teacher for help
+Talking to a Teacher for Bullying Help

 However, when alerted to a concern, the teacher can be expected to proactively respond, in terms of reviewing class-wide rules against bullying behavior, changing seating arrangements in order to discourage bullying interactions and to monitor partner and group work assignments so as not to inadvertently create undue exposure to victimization for the student experiencing bullying behavior.